Cezanne-ai/NIU-NLU-romanian-restaurants-deepconversational/README.md

 Possible commit date: 15 October 2021.

-Please check for details: Project-documentation repository (Cezanne-ai project file) and the research paper "Cezanne-ai: a conversational AI open-framework for multi-domains, all the languages and limited data".
+Please check for details: Project-documentation repository (Cezanne-ai project file) and the research paper "Cezanne-ai: a conversational AI framework for emerging languages and limited data".